vlamai/vlanot/src/educative/os.md

 **turnaround time** : the time from when a process arrives in the ready queue until it finishes execution. turnaround time = completion time - arrival time.

+response time : the time from when a process arrives in the ready queue until it starts execution. response time = start time - arrival time.

 #### first-come, first-served (FCFS) or first in, first out (FIFO)

 Convoy effect.
 A convoy effect occurs when a process that arrives later has to wait for a process that arrived earlier to finish.